chamilo/chamilo-lms/plugin/ims_lti/README.md

 # Installation

+*Prior to installing/uninstalling this plugin, you will need to make sure the src/Chamilo/PluginBundle/Entity folder is temporarily writeable by the web server.*

 1. Install the plugin from the Plugins page
 2. Enable the plugin from the IMS/LTI Plugin Settings page
 3. Assign to the Administrator region (in the regions management page)